paleite/eslint-plugin-diff/README.md

 In a CI-environment, only lint changes.
 Locally, skip the plugin (i.e. lint everything).

-> NOTE: This requires the environment variable `CI` to be defined, which most CI-provides set automatically.
+> NOTE: This requires the environment variable `CI` to be defined, which most CI-providers set automatically.

 ```json
 {